Peer to peer lending 2024

 As the name suggests, peer to peer loans are lent by people to other individuals or businesses (i.e. from one peer to another).

-The money is lent via lending companies, which manage the loan distribution and repayment process.
+The money is lent via lending companies.
+They manage the loan distribution and repayment process.

 Borrowing P2P loans can seem tempting at first glance.
-The lending platforms generally offer a wide range of loan amounts with competitive rates.
-While they can help in some situations, we'd urge you to consider your other, lower-risk options first – particularly the government's Student Loan.
+However, while they can help in some situations, we'd urge you to consider your other, lower-risk options first – particularly the government's Student Loan.

-Also, lending money through peer to peer firms can see you earning a fair amount of interest on the money you invest.
+Also, lending money through peer to peer firms can potentially earn you interest on the money you invest.
 When done carefully, there's the potential for you to make more money than you would if you used a savings account.
 But, bigger interest rates come with bigger risks.

 Risks of peer to peer lending